MRtrix3/mrtrix3/docs/concepts/global_intensity_normalisation.rst

 assumption that the CSF T2 is unlikely to be affected by pathology).
 However, in practice it is surprisingly difficult to obtain a robust partial-volume-free estimate of the CSF intensity due to the typical low resolution of DW images.
-For healthy participants less than 50 years old, reasonably small ventricles make it qutie difficult to identify *pure* CSF voxels at 2-2.5mm resolutions.
+For healthy participants less than 50 years old, reasonably small ventricles make it quite difficult to identify *pure* CSF voxels at 2-2.5mm resolutions.
 Therefore, performing global intensity normalisation using the median *white matter* b=0 intensity may be easier to achieve.
 While the white matter b=0 intensity may be influenced by pathology-induced